Check out e-books, audiobooks and magazines online. The Library added more choices to reduce the holds queue.

 A: You don’t!
 Please hold onto your books and items until the Library reopens.
 Watch the Library’s website for updates.
 The Library System extended all due dates on all materials to June 15, 2020, and encourages you to keep reading, watching and viewing these items.

 Q: When will the Library reopen?

-A: At this time, the Library is not setting a date when the libraries will reopen.
+A: At this time, the Library is not setting a date when the library buildings will reopen.
 Library leaders will evaluate regularly and make decisions based on the current situation, recommendations from public health and government leaders, and the Library System’s principles and commitment to communities.
+The Library will reopen in compliance with Governor Inslee’s Reopening Plan.
 For now, please enjoy and learn from the Library’s online services with e-books, audiobooks and magazines and rich digital resources.

 Q: What do I do if I can't remember my PIN?

 A: The default PIN is the last four digits of your telephone number.
 If you can't remember the phone number you used when setting up your account, click here to have your PIN sent to the email address on file at the Library.

 Q: What do I do if I lost my library card and don’t have my library number?

 A: Please contact the library at 253-548-3300 and leave a message with your name, phone number, and a statement that you lost your library card and don’t have your library number.
 A staff member will return your call Monday-Friday, 10 a.m.-6 p.m. and Saturday, 11 a.m.-3 p.m., and help you.

 Q: Can I pick up items I have reserved or placed on hold at a library?